Your First Denture

 When your teeth are extracted it is normal to have stitches.
 If an immediate denture is fitted this will help control bleeding and swelling of the gums.

-As swelling reduces your gums will start to shrink and your dentures will become loose.
+As swelling reduces your gums will start to shrink called resorption and your dentures will become loose.
 This is when we would recommend a temporary liner.
+This is approximately 4 months after your extractions.

-A temporary liner tightens the denture up again and as the name suggests, is a temporary measure until we reach a stage where we feel that a more permanent option is appropriate.
+A temporary liner tightens the denture up again and as the name suggests, is a temporary measure until you reach a stage where you feel that a more permanent option is appropriate.
 You may need 2 or 3 temporary liners over the first 4-6 months.

-Once we are confident that most of the shrinkage has occurred, we will either recommend a permanent reline, or replacement of the denture.
+Once you and your denture clinician are confident that most of the shrinkage has occurred, a permanent reline or replacement of the denture will be recommended.

 The majority of gum shrinkage will occur in the first six months after extraction, resulting in a denture that is loose in your mouth.
 It is then time to either reline, ie. put in a new permanent fitting surface, or replace them with a new conventional denture.